Anne Lockhart (actress)

 Anne Kathleen Lockhart (born Anne Kathleen Maloney; September 6, 1953) is an American actress.
 She is best known for her role as Lieutenant Sheba in the 1978–79 television series Battlestar Galactica.

 Early life

-Lockhart is the older of two daughters of actress June Lockhart and the granddaughter of actors Gene and Kathleen Lockhart.
+Anne Lockhart is the oldest of June Lockhart's two daughters, and the granddaughter of actors Gene and Kathleen Lockhart.
 Her father was John F. Maloney, June Lockhart's first husband.

 Lockhart attended Verde Valley School in Sedona, Arizona, appearing in her first school play as a senior there.

 Career

 Television

 Lockhart began her career at the age of four, starring as Annie in the short film "T Is for Tumbleweed", which was nominated for an Academy Award in the category Best Live Action Short Film.
 She frequently accompanied her mother to the set of Lassie, where she made five uncredited appearances between 1959 and 1962.
 She began making credited guest appearances in 1965 starting with the Death Valley Days episode "Magic Locket".
 She has since made over 60 guest appearances in network television shows, including multiple appearances on series such as Knight Rider; Simon & Simon; The Fall Guy; Murder, She Wrote; and Diagnosis: Murder.
 In 1979, she appeared as Lieutenant Sheba in 11 episodes of Battlestar Galactica.
 She also appeared as Officer Kathy Mulligan in the CHiPs episode "The Return of the Super Cycle", and in the episode "A Dream of Jennifer" on Buck Rogers in the 25th Century.

 In 1980, she appeared in a Magnum PI episode "Lest We Forget" playing a World War II flashback version of character Diane Westmore played by her mother June Lockhart.
 Through the 1980s and '90s, Lockhart appeared steadily in a variety of credited and uncredited roles primarily on television series.
 She appeared on Airwolf in episodes, "Random Target" in season two and "Day of Jeopardy" in season three, playing different characters.

 In the 2000s and 2010s, Lockhart had several recurring and multiepisode minor roles on series such as The Lying Game, Dragnet, The West Wing, NCIS, the Law & Order franchise shows, and Chicago Fire.
 These roles were often "uncredited" and as a "policewoman".
 She also had similar one-time roles on shows such as Studio 60 on the Sunset Strip, Raines, and Chase.
 She also appeared in B. J. and the Bear in the episode "Fire in the Hole".